w3c/wai-tutorials/source/page-structure/headings.html.erb.md

   - H42
 ---

-Use headings to communicate the organization of the content on the page.
-Headings provide web browsers, plug-ins, and assistive technology mechanisms for users to navigate through web pages.
+{::nomarkdown}<%= image_tag 'page-structure-headings.png', srcset: image_path('page-structure-headings.png') + ', ' + image_path('page-structure-headings@2x.png') + ' 2x, ' + image_path('page-structure-headings@3x.png') + ' 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Use headings to communicate the organization of the content on the page.
+Web browsers, plug-ins, and assistive technologies use headings to provide navigation for the page to users.

-## Heading levels
+## Heading ranks

-Heading levels should be properly nested, where possible.
-An `<h1>` should only be followed by `<h1>` or `<h2>`, an `<h2>` by an `<h2>` or `<h3>`, and so forth.
-However it is possible to go back several levels, so an `<h4>` can be followed by an `<h2>` if it makes logical sense.
+Nest headings by their rank (or level).
+The most important heading has the rank 1 (`<h1>`), the least important heading rank 6 (`<h6>`).
+Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.

+Do not skip ranks when creating subsections: Make sure that a `<h3>` is followed by an `<h4>`, for example.
+It is ok to skip ranks when closing subsections, so an `<h2>` can follow an `<h4>`.

+### Exception for fixed page sections

 In fixed sections of the page, for example in sidebars, the heading levels _should not_ change depending on the levels that are used in the content area.
 In those cases consistency across pages is more important.
-The following approaches show how headings can be used in the main content and for page regions:

 ## Organize passages of text

-Headings are used to only organize passages of text on a page, for example the main content:
+In the following example, headings are used to only organize passages of text on a page, for example the main content:

 {::nomarkdown}
 <%=code_start('','')%>